Getting started with robotics is confusing.

 Talking about skimming, it might be inspiring to skim the class materials from CSE 478: Autonomous Robotics.
 Unlike many other class materials, their class slides provide application examples of introduced concepts with an open-source autonomous mobile robot platform MUSHR.

-I believe now is time to learn about robotics and I hope this blurb can be helpful to aspiring roboticists.
+With that said, go explore project ideas, check out robotics communities and start your project!
+I believe now is the time to learn about robotics and I hope this blurb can be helpful to aspiring roboticists.